What are Scleral Lenses?

 - Full scleral lenses are the largest in size and provide the most clearance between the back surface of the lens and the cornea.

-If you are interested in seeing if scleral lenses are right for you, our staff at Scleral Lens Center at Complete Family Vision Care help patients from all over San Diego or Kearny Mesa, California.
-Dr. Eric White and Dr. Joe Mannen will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact Scleral Lens Center at Complete Family Vision Care to find out if scleral lenses are right for you.
+Our staff helps patients from all over San Diego and Kearny Mesa, California, and Dr. Eric White and Dr. Joe Mannen will provide a comprehensive evaluation and the highest level of care.

 Scleral Lenses Provide More Comfort and Improved Vision